DimBik/DimBik/README.md

 ### <ins>Enhancing Real-Time GI Tract Pathology Detection</ins>
 [Code](https://github.com/DimBik/DimBik/blob/main/Projects/Enhancing%20Real-Time%20GI%20Tract%20Pathology%20Detection.ipynb)

 Colorectal, esophageal and stomach cancers cause 1.8 million deaths each year, making endoscopic examination crucial for examining the GI tract.
-Gastroscopy and Colonoscopy are real-time video examinations using high-definition degital endoscopes to inspect the GI tract.
+Gastroscopy and Colonoscopy are real-time video examinations using high-definition digital endoscopes to inspect the GI tract.
 Accurate disease assessment is important as it affects treatment and follow-up decisions.
 For example, the level of inflammation determines the therapy for inflammatory bowel diseases (IBD).
 This project aims to create a reliable model which recognises 3 major pathological findings in real-time video.
 The dataset consists of the 8 following classes:

 - Z-line -> Marks the transition between the esophagus and the stomach.
 - Esophagitis -> Inflammation of the esophagus visible as a break in the esophageal mucosa near the Z-line.